dansmyers/HonorsThesisGuide/README.md

     - Include a table of notation in mathematical papers.

-7. **Anticipate objections and address them**.

-8. **Acknowledge limitations**.
+7. **Acknowledge limitations**.
 All studies have imperfections.
 Don't try to hide yours, or pretend they don't exist.
 Instead, acknoweldge any issues that exist with your data or limitations with your methods, then explain why they do not undermine your overall research project.
 Readers generally appreciate this attention to detail; they get angry if they think you're trying to hide something.

+    In the same spirit, write defensively.
+Anticipate your readers' objections and structure your argument and presentation to address them.
+For example, if you're doing a qualitative study with a small *N*, you know that's going to be an issue, so address it head on.
+You might, for example, acknowledge that you can't claim statistical significance with a small sample, but you can still collect other valuable insights into the attitudes and experiences of your participants.

-9. **Structure for impact**.
+8. **Structure for impact**.
+Organize your sections to emphasize your key points.

+    - **Continue to tell the reader what's important**.
+Call out your main results and key pieces of evidence.
+Don't bury your most important information in the middle of paragraphs.

+    - Organize your results into numbered subsections.
+Giving something a heading automatically makes it more important.

+    - Present your strongest and best-supported results first, progressing to your least-supported points.
+The trust you build in the early sections will carry you through the more speculative parts.

 ## General Writing Tips